-After the leaves have dropped in fall, it’s easier to see the structure of your trees and, for a trained arborist, it’s easier to identify dead or dangerous branches.
+After the leaves have dropped in the fall, it’s easier to see the structure of your trees.
+For a trained arborist, it’s also easier to identify dead or dangerous branches.
 This lets us determine whether or not pruning is needed to keep your trees safe and looking their best.

-Late winter is a great time to prune, contain or rejuvenate overgrown shrubs and trees as they’ll be able to recover quickly in spring with new growth.
+Late winter is a great time to prune, contain, or rejuvenate overgrown shrubs and trees.
+Any branches cut back during the winter will be able to recover quickly in spring with new growth.
 This will also minimize the amount of time you’ll spend looking at a plant that looks like a bunch of sticks after rejuvenation pruning.

-Winter pruning can also avoid spreading some serious diseases that are active and spread easily during the spring and summer growing seasons, such as Dutch elm disease, oak wilt, cedar hawthorn rust and fire blight.
-During winter, the bacteria, fungi, parasites and insects that cause and/or spread disease are either dead or dormant, so diseases are less likely to be transmitted by pruning.
+Winter pruning can also avoid spreading some serious diseases that are active and spread easily during the spring and summer growing seasons.
+For example, Dutch elm disease, oak wilt, cedar hawthorn rust, and fire blight all spread quickly during the growing season.

-Here in Northeast Ohio, the ground often freezes in winter so we can bring in heavy equipment without damaging your landscape, resulting in lower costs, faster work and better outcomes.
+Here in Northeast Ohio, the ground often freezes in winter.
+Frozen ground lets us bring in heavy equipment without damaging your landscape, resulting in lower costs, faster work, and better outcomes.
 This is especially true for large pruning jobs and tree removals.

-Winter pruning doesn’t stimulate new growth that can be killed by cold weather, damaging and disfiguring the tree (this is why fall pruning isn’t generally a good idea).
-Plus, research shows that pruning before buds break in spring leads to “optimum wound closure”, letting trees heal from pruning cuts before warmer weather brings out destructive insects and pathogens.
+Research shows that pruning before buds open in spring leads to “optimum wound closure.”
+Trees are able to heal from pruning cuts before warmer weather brings out destructive insects and pathogens.

 Damaged, dead or dying trees can be dangerous in winter, particularly when we get significant amounts of ice or snow.
 Dormant pruning makes them safer and can also rejuvenate weaker trees by removing dead and diseased wood.